Consulate General of France, San Francisco: Visas

 A visa allows a foreigner and non-European Union member, to enter and travel temporarily within French territory.
 On June 27, 2018, the Visas section of the French Consulate of San Francisco was replaced by the contractor VFS Global.

 The Chancellery

 The chancellery (open from Monday to Friday from 9:00 am to 12:30 pm) provides all of administrative services to French citizens abroad.
-It is necessary to contact the chancellery as soon as your documents have been lost or stolen, regarding the renewal of passports or to obtain scholarships, grants, or other scholar financial aides.
+The chancellery can support French citizens who have had their documents lost or stolen.
+It also serves for renewing passports, obtaining scholarships, grants, and other scholar financial aides.
 This service establishes itself as a direct interface between migrants and their nation of origin.
 The Chancellery regularly organizes consular missions within the jurisdiction to assist and support French citizens abroad.

 Cultural services

 The headquarters of Cultural Services of the French Embassy is based in New York.
 However, The Consulate General of France in San Francisco, like all 10 of the French Consulates in the United States, possess a cultural service department that satisfies the following missions: